home-assistant/developers.home-assistant/docs/core/entity/humidifier.md

 ### Set humidity

-If the current mode does not allow to adjust target humidity, the device should automatically change its mode to the one which makes it possible upon this call.
+If the current mode does not allow adjusting the target humidity, the device should automatically change its mode to the one which makes it possible upon this call.

 ```python
 class MyHumidifierEntity(HumidifierEntity):